Choose the right course in 2024

 Studying an accounting and bookkeeping course can be a path to a new career or a great way to upskill.
 Like many careers, there’s a great breadth of accounting and bookkeeping specialisations that are worth considering when looking at careers in the industry.
 Studying the right online accounting course can provide job-ready skills that transfer into the many accounting and bookkeeping careers, preparing you to make a seamless transition.

-In determining the path that’s right for you, it’s worth understanding a few of the more specific career paths within accounting and bookkeeping.
+Looking for a new pathway in the new year?
+It’s worth understanding a few of the more specific career paths within accounting and bookkeeping.
 Most people will understand the role of the tax accountant, but there are also forensic accountants, commercial accountants, management accountants and more.
 Each type of accountant also has plenty of scope for specialisation too.

-In this guide, we’ll look at some main types of accountants and their career paths, the different course options available, and how to determine which option is right for you or your staff.
+In this article, we’ll look at some main types of accountants and their career paths, the different course options available, and how to determine which option is right for you or your team.

 Accounting Course Structure

 Accounting isn’t just one career; there’s a multitude of options and specialties to consider.
 Our accounting and bookkeeping courses are offered as either broad-based launching pads or more specific part courses.
 Consider your ideal career outcomes – where you want to go and what qualifications you need to get there – when determining the course that fits best.

 If you’re looking to study accounting broadly, you may want to begin with a Certificate IV in Accounting and Bookkeeping – an introductory course that provides practical skills and opens up the path for further study (such as the Diploma of Accounting).
 Or you might prefer the focused structure of part courses like the BAS and Payroll course.